BackyardBrains/NeuroRobot/README.md

 To start the NeuroRobot app, open the file NeuroRobotToolbox/neurorobot.m in Matlab, adjust <a href="https://docs.google.com/document/d/1_fkM_ccYyojDcovjW_f6EnSZTBed_XkrHJNA_dRZvvg/edit#bookmark=kix.lcvfd1hyq9l0">settings</a>, then run the file.
 This launches the app’s Startup menu.

-Please see the <a href='https://docs.google.com/document/d/1_fkM_ccYyojDcovjW_f6EnSZTBed_XkrHJNA_dRZvvg/edit?usp=sharing'>User Guide</a> for more information about getting started with the NeuroRobot app in Matlab.
+Please refer to the <a href='https://docs.google.com/document/d/1_fkM_ccYyojDcovjW_f6EnSZTBed_XkrHJNA_dRZvvg/edit?usp=sharing'>User Guide</a> for more information about getting started with the NeuroRobot app in Matlab.

 # Design Brains